 Check Your Attitude

-Maintaining a professional attitude even as you leave your house will not only help prevent any potentially embarrassing moments before you begin your interview, it will keep you in an excellent frame of mind.
+Maintaining a professional attitude even as you leave your house will not only help prevent any potentially embarrassing moments before you begin your interview but also keep you in an excellent frame of mind.

-When you arrive, you may be asked to wait for a little while before meeting with the employer.
-Keep calm, and take the opportunity to go over your cold call script once more to ensure you know what you will say.
+When you arrive, you may be asked to wait a little while before meeting with the employer.
+Keep calm, and review your cold call script again to ensure you know what you will say.

 If there are books or pamphlets about the company in the waiting room, check them out.
-You’ll look enthusiastic and interested, and it may give you additional background information to discuss.
-Don’t waste this time listening to music or catching up on emails and texts.
+You’ll be enthusiastic and interested, and they may give you additional background information to discuss.
+Don’t waste time listening to music or catching up on emails and texts.

 Do Your Background Research

-Know the name of who you will see and ask for them by name when you enter the front office.
-Making a good impression while you wait is just as important as when you actually meet with the employer.
+Know who you will see and ask for them by name when you enter the front office.
+Making a good impression while waiting is as important as meeting with the employer.

-The opinions of the secretaries, receptionists, and other employees often influence an employer’s judgment.
-A favorable or unfavorable comment by them can be a critical factor in helping the employer to decide for you and your suitability for the job.
-So, be friendly, polite, and courteous from the moment you walk in the door until the moment you leave.
+The opinions of secretaries, receptionists, and other employees often influence an employer’s decision.
+A favorable or unfavorable comment by them can be a critical factor in helping the employer decide whether you are suitable for the job.
+So, be friendly, polite, and courteous from walking in the door until leaving.

 Give a Firm Handshake

-When introducing yourself to employers, shake their hand with a firm handshake, not too light nor too hard.
+When introducing yourself to employers, shake their hands firmly, not too lightly or hard.
 Come to the meeting prepared with a pen and paper, as you may need to fill out application forms and write down names with the correct spelling.
 Don’t forget the name of the hiring manager!

 Use Cold Call Scripts

-When you meet a potential employer face-to-face, you need to make a stable first impression and show you would be a valuable addition to their organization.
+When you meet a potential employer face-to-face, you must make a stable first impression and show you would be a valuable addition to their organization.

-Before you speak to the decision-maker or hiring manager, you will have to speak with a receptionist or front desk personnel who will decide whether you get to meet with the contact.
-It is the receptionist’s job to ensure the next contact meets with relevant people, so time is not wasted.
+Before you speak to the decision-maker or hiring manager, you must talk with a receptionist or front desk personnel who will decide whether you get to meet with the contact.
+The receptionist will ensure that the next contact meets with relevant people so time is not wasted.

 Demonstrate confidence and competence when meeting with the front-end staff by being prepared.
 Ensure you are friendly and polite to make an excellent first impression.

-If the answer is no, respond with: “Can I forward my resume to you in case any opportunities come up in the future?”
+If the answer is no, respond with: “May I forward my resume to you for consideration should any opportunities arise in the future?”

-If the answer is no again, respond with: “Can I send my resume to you for some feedback and advice?”
+If the answer is still no, respond with: “Would it be possible for me to send you my resume for feedback and guidance?”

 Need additional job search or resume writing help?
 Reach out to Candace for assistance!